hotianbexuanto/PhiZone-Player-Construct/README.md

         vignette.glsl
 ```

+For the time being, this program uses Phigros' assets for development.
 According to [a statement from Pigeon Games](https://www.bilibili.com/opus/624904779363026292), assets from Phigros are copyrighted, and their appearance in other software is legally prohibited.
 This restriction applies to all assets in this folder except for:

 - all shaders (`shaders/*`, the majority of which are licensed under MIT/CC0, with a few exceptions from [ShaderToy](https://www.shadertoy.com) licensed under the default [CC BY-NC-SA 3.0](https://creativecommons.org/licenses/by-nc-sa/3.0/) license specified by the site);
 - all fonts (`fonts/**`, licenses presented in `OFL.txt` in each font folder);